Parent-led · Nonpartisan

 Family-sized homes are disappearing to investor conversions and short-term rentals.
 Protecting existing stock is just as important as building new.

 We're not anti-growth.
-We think SLC can grow and still be a city where families thrive, but only if someone is consistently making that case.
+We think SLC can grow and still be a city where kids thrive, but only if someone is consistently making that case.
 Safe parks and family-scale housing aren't partisan issues.
 They're what every parent wants, regardless of how they vote.

 That won't happen on its own.
 It takes parents showing up: at city council, in the budget process, in the conversation.
 If you believe SLC should make room for families, we want you with us.